OctopusDeploy/blog/blog/2022-08/standards-with-octopus-terraform-provider/index.md

     - GCP
     - AWS
     - Azure
-- External Feeds
+- External feeds
     - Docker
     - GitHub
     - Feedz (NuGet feed)
-- Library Variable Sets
+- Library variable sets
-    - Notifications (standard messages for use with email and slack)
+    - Notifications (standard messages for use with email and Slack)
     - GCP
     - AWS
     - Azure
-    - API Keys (to use when calling API scripts from Octopus)
+    - API keys (to use when calling API scripts from Octopus)

-You'll notice library variable sets for each cloud provider in that list.
+In the list above, you'll notice library variable sets for each cloud provider.
 That was the second part of the space standards project.
-We decided to create a set of base resources, VPCs or Virtual Networks, Subnets, Security Groups, etc., in a select number of regions in both the US and UK.
-The names of those base resources are stored in those library variable sets for any sample on any space can leverage it.
+We decided to create a set of base resources, VPCs, or virtual networks, subnets, security groups, and more, in a select number of regions in both the US and UK.
+The names of those base resources are stored in those library variable sets so any sample on any space can use it.

-## Using Octopus Deploy Runbooks to run Terraform Commands
+## Using Octopus Deploy Runbooks to run Terraform commands

-I knew from the start I would be leveraging Octopus Deploy Runbooks to run the `terraform apply` or `terraform destroy` commands.
+I knew from the start I'd be using Octopus Deploy Runbooks to run the `terraform apply` or `terraform destroy` commands.
 But where should those runbooks exist?
 Storing the runbooks on the samples instance caused a "snake eating the tail" scenario.
 And they could end up blocking sample deployments and other runbooks.
-I opted to create a new instance, `samples-admin`, to house these runbooks.
+I opted to create a new instance, `samples-admin`, to house the runbooks.

-The next step was to develop a runbook structure to apply Terraform templates to all spaces on the samples instance.
+The next step was developing a runbook structure to apply Terraform templates to all spaces on the samples instance.
 The space list is dynamic; adding a space should automatically add to the process.
-The Octopus Terraform Provider tends to work best when targeting a specific space.
+The Octopus Terraform Provider works best when targeting a specific space.
 Therefore, I needed to run the `terraform apply` command for each space.
-Having a single runbook with 34 static steps, each running `terraform apply` did not scale well.
+Having a single runbook with 34 static steps, each running `terraform apply` didn't scale well.
 To solve this dilemma, I created the following runbooks:

 **Enforce System Wide Standards** - runs API scripts to enforce permissions on the everyone team, Octopus employees team, and Octopus managers team then invokes **Enforce Space Standards** for each space on the samples instance.